Salute (Little Mix album): Singles

-On 23 September 2013, "Move" was premiered on BBC Radio One.
-For the single, Little Mix worked with Nathan Duvall, an up-and-coming R&B producer and Maegan Cottone the girls vocal coach.
+On 23 September 2013, "Move" premiered on BBC Radio 1.
+For the single, Little Mix worked with R&B producer Nathan Duvall and Maegan Cottone, the girls' vocal coach.
 "Move" was released on 7 October in Australia and New Zealand.
-It was later released in the UK and Ireland on 3 November.
-It was sent to Mainstream Radio in the US on 18 February 2014 and reached number 38 on that chart.
-The song peaked at number three in the UK, number 5 in Ireland, number 19 in Japan and number 12 in New Zealand.
+It was released in the UK and Ireland on 3 November.
+It was sent to mainstream radio in the US on 18 February 2014 and reached number 38 on that chart.
+The song peaked at number three in the UK, number five in Ireland, number 19 in Japan and number 12 in New Zealand.
 The single also charted in Australia, Belgium, the Netherlands and Slovakia.
-Since then, "Move" has been certified gold in Australia and the UK for sales of 35,000 and 400,000 respectively.
+"Move" has been certified gold in Australia and the UK for sales of 35,000 and 400,000, respectively.

-"Little Me" was selected as the album's second single from the album.
-The song was co-written by TMS and Iain James, and produced by TMS.
+"Little Me" was selected as the second single from the album.
+The song was co-written by TMS and Iain James and produced by TMS.
 On 21 November 2013, Little Mix revealed via a YouTube video message that they had decided to release it as the second single because it held a lot of meaning to them and was written with their fans in mind.
 The song reached number fourteen in the UK, number three in Armenia, number fifteen in Iceland and number 16 in the Netherlands.
 It also charted in Australia, Ireland and Lebanon.

-After releasing a cover of "Word Up!" as the charity single for Sport Relief in March 2014, Little Mix announced on 5 April 2014 that the title track "Salute" would be released as the album's third single.
+After releasing a cover of "Word Up!" in March 2014 as the charity single for Sport Relief, Little Mix announced on 5 April 2014 that the title track "Salute" would be released as the album's third single.
 It was sent to UK radio on 28 April 2014.
 The official music video premiered on 2 May and received over one million views within 24 hours.
-It was released on 1 June.
-The song peaked at number 6 in the UK, number 5 in Scotland and number 12 in Ireland.
+The single was released on 1 June and peaked at number six in the UK, number five in Scotland and number 12 in Ireland.

 Promotional singles

 The album was supported by five promotional singles.
 On 9 January 2014 the first two promotional singles released from Salute were "These Four Walls" which peaked at number fifty-seven on the UK Singles Charts, and "Nothing Feels Like You".
 On 21 January 2014, the third, fourth, and fifth promotional singles released were "Towers", "Stand Down" and "See Me Now".
 Towers was included in the 2021, After We Fell movie soundtrack.